 About details of each option in resource policy dialog, see the description below.

 - Resource Policy

-- Container Per Session: The maximum number of containers per session.
-Currently, this value has no effect since the server only allows one container per compute session. (max value: 100)
+Container Per Session: The maximum number of containers per session.
+To make a user to create a cluster session, this value should be greater than 1. (max value: 100)

 In the resource policy list, check that the Resources value of the default policy has been updated.